Lee Lai

 Lee Lai (born 1993) is a transgender, Asian-Australian cartoonist who presently lives in Canada.
-In 2021, the National Book Foundation named her an honoree of their 5 Under 35 award for her debut graphic novel, Stone Fruit.
-The following year, Stone Fruit was a finalist for the Barbara Gittings Literature Award, Lambda Literary Award for Graphic Novel/Comics, and Los Angeles Times Book Prize for Graphic Novel/Comics, among other awards.
+In 2021, the National Book Foundation named them an honoree of their 5 Under 35 award for their debut graphic novel, Stone Fruit.
+The following year, Stone Fruit won the Lambda Literary Award for Graphic Novel/Comics, and was a finalist for the Barbara Gittings Literature Award and Los Angeles Times Book Prize for Graphic Novel/Comics.

 Biography

-Lai was born in 1993 in Melbourne and has a sister, with whom she is close.
-She presently lives in Montreal.
+Lai was born in 1993 in Melbourne and has a sister, with whom they are close.
+They presently live in Montreal.

 Lai became interested in comics because of mild dyslexia, which made reading traditional novels difficult.
-Her short story comics have been published in The New Yorker, The Lifted Brow, Room Magazine, and Everyday Feminism.
+Their short story comics have been published in The New Yorker, The Lifted Brow, Room Magazine, and Everyday Feminism.